-- Carpooling saves on gas, wear and tear on roads, and emmissions. - Hybrid cars reduce our dependence on oil and reduce emmissions.
+- Carpooling saves on fuel use, wear and tear on roads, and emissions. - Hybrid cars reduce our dependence on oil and reduce emissions.

-Bike Lanes and Storage Racks
+(6) Bike Lanes, Storage Racks & Bike Rentals

 - Bike lanes are lanes on roadways that are designated for cyclists only - Bike storage racks, often covered from rain, provide places for cyclists to leave their bikes safely.